cosmos/ibc/spec/relayer/ics-018-relayer-algorithms/README.md

 and as soon as the height or timestamp of the destination chain exceeds that of a tracked packet, check whether the packet commitment still exists on the source chain (it will be deleted once the timeout is relayed), and if so relay a timeout to the source chain.

+#### Relaying timeouts for channels that write TIMEOUT receipts

+Some channel types (e.g. ORDERED_ALLOW_TIMEOUT), can only timeout a packet if a timeout receipt is written on the destination chain.
+This requires a relayer to first attempt a receive on the destination chain even if the packet is already timed out, before they can relay a timeout to the sending chain.
+Thus on these channels, relayers must check if packet has already been received on the destination chain by querying the packet receipt path.
+If a value does not already exist, then attempt to receive the packet on the destination chain.
+If a timeout receipt is written, then relay the timeout with a proof of the timeout receipt back to the sender chain.

 ### Pending datagrams